foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

   After an additional 30 days, the Foundry A1 instance will will be deleted (terminated) including any data that is not backed up.

-  After that point, you must delete the existing A1 instance, and then restore your volume from backup and recreate a new A1 instance (pending availability in your region) using your backup in order to keep using Foundry on the Always Free Tier.
+  After that point, you must delete the existing A1 instance, and recreate a new A1 instance (pending availability in your region) and attach it to your existing Boot Volume (or a volume restored from backup).

   Instructions on how to restore from backup can be found in the [Oracle Documentation](https://docs.oracle.com/en-us/iaas/Content/Block/Tasks/restoringavolumefromabackup.htm).